yuki24/pushing/README.md

 ## Interceptors and Observers

 Pushing implements the Interceptor and Observer patterns.
-A typical usecase would be to update registration ids with canonical ids from FCM:
+A common use-case would be to update registration ids with canonical ids from FCM:

 ```ruby
 # app/observers/fcm_token_handler.rb